This is a continuation of my winter vacation in Kyushu.

 After the shrine visit I took my time to walk around the small island to have a closer look at the uniquely shaped rocks that make the island so famous.

 If you have enough time, I definitely recommend doing so.
-It was a lot of fun and you’ll get a great free souvenir!

 I even spotted a small lighthouse.
 Isn’t it cute?